 And while I appreciate Transparency mode, I wish Apple would have taken it a bit further and let me adjust just how much outside noise I let in, similar to the Echo Buds and the Sonys.
 Hell, even the Jabra Elite Active 65t have an adjustable HearThrough Mode, and the Jabra earphones only have noise isolation.
 The companion apps for both the Sonys and the Echo Buds let you adjust ambient noise volume.
 And out of the three, the WF-1000XM3 does Passthrough or Transparency mode the best, delivering clear, loud conversation to effortlessly mix in with the ongoing music.

-AirPods Pro audio quality
+AirPods Pro review: Audio quality

 The AirPods have never targeted the audiophile crowd, and neither do the AirPods Pro -- and that's perfectly fine.
 The buds still manage to deliver clean, balanced audio that's loud and plenty enjoyable.

 I started my testing with Tank's "When We."
 On the AirPods Pro, I heard sturdy bass accompanied by a more controlled keyboard.
 The drum machine had plenty of room to breathe, and l was able to focus on Tank's voice, which sounded warm and tempting.

 When I switched over to the Echo Buds, the lows were thick with a rather diffused keyboard that distracted from Tank's sensual tenor.
 Sony's bass-heavy audio profile didn't serve it well here, serving up lows that were a little more aggressive than I would have liked.
 Still, the singer's lovely falsetto shone through, as did the drums.